Hunaveli/Project-Veli/README.md

 # Project-Veli

-This is the official depository of Project Veli!
+This is the official repository of Project Veli!

 All changes made to Project Veli are uploaded here for open-source!

-For official project builds, go to here: https://www.veli.dev/ProjectVeli
+For official project builds, go to here: https://github.com/Hunaveli/Project-Veli/releases

 This project is specifically designed for an,
  - *RGH (Reset Glitch Hack)* or *JTAG (Joint Test Action Group) Xbox*